Medicube Zero Pore Pads Review: Texture, Acids, and Who Should Skip Them

 Sustainability and cost-per-use

 Pads are convenient but generate more waste than bottled toners.
-If sustainability is a priority, decant a liquid exfoliant onto a reusable cotton pad after patch-testing compatibility—just know the dosing precision changes.
+If sustainability is a priority, I decant a liquid exfoliant onto a reusable cotton pad after patch-testing compatibility—dosing precision changes, so I adjust my expectations.

 Long-term strategy

-Think in seasons: you might tolerate more exfoliation in humid months and need to throttle in dry winters.
-Climate control indoors matters—radiators and AC both pull moisture from the air, which changes how acids feel on skin.
+I think in seasons: I might tolerate more exfoliation in humid months and need to throttle in dry winters.
+Indoor heating and AC both pull moisture from the air, which changes how acids feel on my skin.

 Acne-prone skin: extra caution

-If you are actively breaking out, coordinate exfoliation with whatever your dermatologist recommends.
-Pads can help texture, but they are not a substitute for prescription care when you need it.
-When in doubt, simplify until your clinician weighs in.
+If I am actively breaking out, I coordinate exfoliation with whatever my dermatologist recommends.
+Pads can help texture, but they are not a substitute for prescription care when I need it.

 Patch-test protocol worth following

-Apply a small amount of pad solution behind the ear or on the jaw, wait 48 hours, then try a half-face test before committing to full-face swipes.
+I apply a small amount of pad solution behind the ear or on the jaw, wait 48 hours, then try a half-face test before full-face swipes.
 Cheap insurance beats a week of barrier recovery.

 Final reminder

 Affiliate links fund editorial testing time, not unlimited skin tolerance.
-Pause any product that compromises your comfort; the goal is clarity without compromise.
-If pads feel convenient but your skin prefers liquids, honor that preference—format is secondary to consistent, non-irritating exfoliation.
+I pause any product that compromises my comfort; the goal is clarity without compromise.
+If pads feel convenient but my skin prefers liquids, I honor that preference—format is secondary to consistent, non-irritating exfoliation.